 #6 Use trending topics to promote your brand: Take advantage of trending topics on Twitter to create promotions and campaigns around them!

 #7 Avoid spam such as asking someone to share a post for a prize: Probably the most common failure on Facebook, asking people to share a post if they want to join a competition.
-Just don’t do it, it’s not only 100% spam, it also goes against Facebook’s rules.
+Just don’t do it, it’s not only 100% spam, but it also goes against their rules.

 #8 Create unique promotions for each of your Social Media channels: This is proven to work for us here at Printsome.
 If you have various social media profiles, then you need to understand that each one of them works differently.
 Adapt your content and promotions accordingly.